- Steps for Growing Freshwater Aquarium Plants

-Floating plants should be planted into the aquarium with roots facing downward and keep the plants away from your filter.
+Floating plants should be planted into the aquarium with roots facing down and keep the plants away from your filter.
 Make a hole into the substrate for the potted plants and place the roots into the hole with a long stick.
 Bundled plants can be planted into the tank and the weight strip should be attached to sink them under water.
 Planting can also be done using without weight strip and in this case, roots should be placed into the substrate.
 To grow your plants, you should take cuttings from the healthy mother plant, which are sold through most aquarium stores and online shops.
 Also, you can know the under sink water filtration system to get pure water for a healthy life.

 03. Placing the Plants in the Aquarium

 Plants should be placed in foreground, mid-ground and background positions of the aquarium.
 Foreground plants remain short and it makes beautiful scenery on the front side of the tank.
 Mid-ground plants generally grow around 10-25 cm tall and provide enough swimming space close to the focal point of the aquarium.
 Besides these, background plants are the tallest plants which conceal the aquarium’s heaters and filter tubes.
 You should select such plant species which can grow easily.
 For the bottom and front side decoration, the perfect plant species are Java Moss, Willow Moss, and Water Wisteria, etc. Because moss is a low growing plant which is suitable for the front side of your tank.
 This type of plant grows quickly and can help clean your tank.
 You can also put dwarf baby tears along bottom and forefront of your tank.
 This leafy plant also grows quickly in bright light condition.

 Following plants species are best suited for your freshwater aquarium which you may also choose them: